one-kubernetes/workshop/README.md

 ## 👓 Synopsis

-This is a hands-on workshop, performed on `Ms Azure` and documented into this very same `Github` repository.
+This is a _hands-on_ workshop, documented into this very same `Github` repository.
+We have 3 different people, **dev1**, **ops** and **dev2**.
+Both devs build very simple Web apps that display Pokemon ID card.
+One Pokemon per app.
+Once the Web apps are developped, built and packaged, devs want to deploy them onto a `Kubernetes` _cluster_.
+The thing is… how to **smartly** deploy without relying on **ops**?

-Every command is performed from a Docker container that is our work environement so nothing is required but:
+A first historical version of the workshop is performed on `Ms Azure` and every command is performed from a `Docker` container that is our work environment so nothing is required but:

 - a browser
-- a docker runtime (Docker-Desktop)
+- and a `Google Cloud` account able to provision resources on `GKE`.
-- and an `Azure` account able to provision resources on `Azure`.
+- or an `Azure` account able to provision resources on `Azure` (especially `AKS`).

 First, we detail how to set-up this working environment within a `Docker` image.
 How to build it and run it interactively.